Malcom Brown: 2016 season

 In Week 14, Brown recorded his first career safety in a 30–23 win over the Baltimore Ravens.
 He finished the regular season playing in all 16 games with 13 starts recording 50 tackles and three sacks.
 The Patriots finished the regular season with a 14–2 record.

 On February 5, 2017, Brown was part of the Patriots team that won Super Bowl LI.
 In the game, he recorded one tackle as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 2017 season

 Brown finished his third season with 49 total tackles and 2.5 sacks in 13 games.
 Brown helped the Patriots reach Super Bowl LII, but the team failed to repeat as Super Bowl Champions after losing 41–33 to the Philadelphia Eagles.
 Brown recorded six tackles in the Super Bowl.

 2018 season

-On May 2, 2018, the Patriots declined the fifth-year option on Brown's contract, making him a free agent at the end of the season.
+On May 2, 2018, the Patriots declined the fifth-year option on Brown's contract, making him a free agent at the end of the 2018 season.
+He started the offseason on the Physically Unable to Perform (PUP) list, but only missed one week of the season (in October) due to his ankle injury.
 Brown finished the season with 39 tackles, one fumble recovery, one quarterback hit, and won his second Super Bowl ring after the Patriots beat the Los Angeles Rams 13–3 in Super Bowl LIII.
 Brown had two total tackles in the game.